lainslie-18/lainslie-18.github.io/tableau_notes.md

 Scatterplot - best for investigating the relationship between quantitative values Histogram - best for understanding distribution of the data Box-and-whisker plot - best for showing distribution of a set of data

+Saving a dashboard as a Tableau workbook (.twb file) saves the connection information but does not include a copy of the data source.
+You have to save as a Tablea packaged work (.twbx file) to include the data source